MStar2k3/DOC-EDIT/README.md

 # DOC-EDIT
-all the files of the task are available in the "master" tag
+all the files of the task are available in the "master" branch